 In his pro se petition, Nottingham attempts to assert all three exceptions.
-For the governmental interference exception, Nottingham alleges that on July 17, 2015 Officer Blake Brown failed to appear for the preliminary hearing and the charges were dismissed by MDJ Jon
+For the governmental interference exception, Nottingham alleges that on July 17, 2015 Officer Blake Brown failed to appear for the preliminary hearing and the charges were dismissed by MDJ Jon E. Kemp.

-E. Kemp.
 The charges were reinstated by MDJ James H. Sortman, of a neighboring MDJ district and Nottingham was never rearrested or arrested for any of the charges after the dismissal on July 17, 2015.
 Furthermore, Nottingham never received notice of any court proceeding or had any pretrials which violates service of process and the courts were without jurisdiction to enter judgment.

 Nottingham's assertions are not supported by the record and would not establish an exception to the one-year time limit for filing a PCRA.
-According to the documents attached to the lower court (MDJ) docket transcript, the incident in question occurred at approximately 1:57 a.m. on July 13, 2015.
-Officer Brown made the sworn affidavit of probable cause supporting the criminal complaint before MDJ Sortman on July 13, 2015.
-During normal business hours, Nottingham had a preliminary arraignment before MDJ Kemp and bail was set at \$150,000.
+These allegations relate to case 1190-2015; they do not relate to this perjury charge which was filed on September 14, 2017.
+According to the documents attached to the lower court (MDJ) docket transcript, a warrant was issued for Nottingham's arrest on September 14, 2017 and the arrest warrant was served on October 19, 2017.
+At Nottingham's preliminary arraignment held that same date, bail was set at \$10,000.
 Nottingham was unable to post bail and was committed to the Lycoming County Prison.
-Nottingham's preliminary hearing was scheduled for July 17, 2015 before MDJ Kemp.
-Nottingham and his private attorney, Michael Morrone, waived the preliminary hearing and the charges were waived to the Court of Common Pleas.
+MDJ Allen Page presided over Nottingham's preliminary hearing on November 9, 2017, and he held the charge for court.

 Even if Nottingham's assertions were supported by the record, it would not establish an exception to the one-year time lime for filing a PCRA.
 Nottingham would have known about these alleged facts in 2015 and could have raised any issues regarding his arrest and the court's jurisdiction in pretrial motions.
-If his counsel failed or refused to file such motions, he could have raised a claim of ineffective assistance of counsel in a PCRA petition filed on or before July 11, 2019.
+If his counsel failed or refused to file such motions, he could have raised a claim of ineffective assistance of counsel in a PCRA petition filed on or before April 23, 2021.
 Therefore, Nottingham's assertions do not satisfy the governmental interference exception.

 For the newly discovered facts exception, Nottingham appears to allege that as a result of a Right To Know Law (RTKL) request he discovered on July 9, 2020 that no 911 call existed.
 According to Nottingham, no Pennsylvania State Police (PSP) troopers were dispatched and that exculpatory evidence was destroyed.
 Nottingham also references but does not attach a January 8, 2022 letter from the Public Defender which he asserts equals fraud on the court.
 He contends no evidence exists in this case and was the act of fraud in bad faith that did cause prejudice and harm and injury.
 Had this been presented at trial then Nottingham would not have been convicted in a wholly frivolous case.
 These allegations also do not save Nottingham's petition from untimeliness.
 The exception requires that the facts were not known, the facts could not be discovered through the exercise of due diligence, and the petition was filed within one year of the date the claim could have been presented.
-If, as alleged, Nottingham discovered on July 9, 2020 that no 911 call existed, he had to file his PCRA petition on or before July 9, 2021.
+Again, these allegations relate to Nottingham's 2015 case, not this case.
+Nevertheless, even if, as alleged, Nottingham discovered on July 9, 2020 that no 911 call existed, he had to file his PCRA petition on or before July 9, 2021.
 He did not file his petition until April of 2022; therefore, his PCRA petition is still untimely.